westonkl/InterviewPrep/README.md

 Tell me your greatest strength and weakness.

-How do you approach a new project and technology?
+How do you approach a new project and technology? :test_tube:
 - Look at similar project examples
 - Examine why they used the technology
 - Read documentation explaining things
 - Get hands on and try tutorials and experiment

 ## Questions for an interviewer:
+It is important to ask questions during and at the end of an interview, try one of these :speech_balloon:
 - What would my normal day look like?
 - Can you tell me about whom I will be working with?
 - How is mentorship approached?